 In Year 7, the focus is on students knowing themselves well.
 Jobs and careers are introduced and students begin thinking about the vast number of careers and jobs available.
-Students start to look at their achievements and begin collating a Progress File.

-In Year 8, the focus is linking plans and dreams to reality.
+Students start to look at their achievements and align these with possible careers pathways.
+The content then focuses on linking plans and dreams to reality.
 The connection between working hard at school and being more able to get a chosen job or career is made.
 We also link jobs to money and look at the cost of living.